kyklos/cryptrade/README.md

 Rudimentary backtesting by javdejong

-Limit orders by shadww (sell order tested on live market)
+Limit orders by shadww (BUGGY - need more info for potential fix)

 Simpler and streamlined backtesting by D-Nice